Send webhooks

 Receiving side (your customers)

-Every delivery is signed with Standard Webhooks, so your customers verify with any off-the-shelf library — verifying against the raw body.
+Every delivery is signed with Standard Webhooks, so your customers verify with any off-the-shelf library — against the exact delivered bytes as received (the envelope above), not a re-parsed copy.
 See signing.

 Next